dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 }
 ```

-And `selectedCommits` no longer needs to be reactive, it can become a plain variable that you may declare at the top level of your code:
+And `selectedCommits` becomes a variable that you may declare at the top level of your code:

 ```js
 let selectedCommits = [];
 ```

 Also, we can now make the colors of individual commits on mouse events consistent with brush selections.
-We can add this line of code to event handling of `mouseenter` and `mouseleave`:
+We can add this line of code to event handling of `mouseenter` and `mouseleave` (you should have a section that handles these two events in your **scatter plot** code):

 ```js
 d3.select(event.currentTarget).classed('selected', ...); // give it a corresponding boolean value